Salmaster1/Portfolio/Projects/Gravitas/index.md

 When making movement for a game, most people make a pretty obvious assumption: that down is... well down.

-*But what is that wasn't the case?*
+*But what if that wasn't the case?*

 Since the player's down can be in any orthogonal direction, its movement code has to reflect that.